-Cash, check, plastic credit cards or debit cards had been the only ways people paid for products and services.
-But today, new technologies have given consumers a dizzying array of other options as well.
+Cash, check, credit cards and debit cards have long been the only ways people paid for products and services.
+But new technologies have given consumers a dizzying array of other options as well.

 Chief among them are mobile wallets.